 - Maple syrup urine disease (MSUD)

-Metabolic disorders typically are not visible upon birth.
+Metabolic disorders typically aren’t visible upon birth.
 PKU was the first metabolic disorder that doctors screened for in the 1960s.
 The test later became mandatory.
 This is because PKU can be life threatening and treatment is proven effective.
 Although PKU can be tested separately, it now is done as part of a larger blood test.
 This is called a tandem mass spectrometry (MS/MS).

 Your doctor or nurse will perform the blood test when your baby is about 24 hours old.
 They will prick your baby’s heel to collect a few drops of blood.
 The blood gets sent to a lab to screen for metabolic disorders.
 The specific disorders it tests for vary by state.
 You can decide what disorders to include in your baby’s screening.
 Some of them may have added costs.